If Jesus Rose from the Dead, then (#33) We Will Be Together Again

 What you sow does not come to life unless it dies.
 And what you sow is not the body that is to be, but a bare kernel, perhaps of wheat or of some other grain.
 But God gives it a body as he has chosen, and to each kind of seed its own body.
 1 Corinthians 15:36-38

-Now the next verses are critical for us to begin to understand what the “difference” might be:
+Now the next verses are critical for us to begin to understand what that “difference” might be:

 There are heavenly bodies and earthly bodies, but the glory of the heavenly is of one kind, and the glory of the earthly is of another.
 There is one glory of the sun, and another glory of the moon, and another glory of the stars; for star differs from star in glory.
 1 Corinthians 15:40-41